Pramallika/Technical_Assessment_TestEng/docs/Test_plan.md

 ### Automation Tool and Framework Justification
 - **Selenium with Python**: Selenium is a powerful tool for web application testing, providing cross-browser support and robust interaction with web elements.
 Python is chosen for its readability, extensive library support, and compatibility with Selenium.
 Together, Selenium and Python will allow us to efficiently automate repetitive and critical flows in the user journey, such as login, product interactions, and checkout.
 This combination is ideal for automating the e-commerce workflows, ensuring consistency across multiple test runs and quick detection of regressions.

 ### Additional Libraries
-- **PyTest**: For structured and modular test case organization, allowing easy test management and reporting.
+- **unittest**: Utilized for structured and modular test case organization, enabling developers to create and manage test suites effectively.
+This framework provides built-in assertions and facilitates test discovery, allowing for comprehensive reporting on test results and simplifying the debugging process.
 - **Selenium WebDriver**: For direct control over the browser, supporting cross-browser tests.

 ### Test Data Management Strategy